 (2) Any person who uses, or permits the use by any person under his control of, white phosphorus in the manufacture of matches, shall be punishable with fine which may extend to two hundred rupees.

-(1) Every person who manufactures matches shall allow an Inspector of Factories appointed under the Indian Factories Act, 1911 1*, (12 of 1911.) at any time to take for analysis sufficient samples of any material in use or mixed for use, in such manufacture:
+- Power of Inspector of Factories to take samples of material used in manufacture.—(1) Every person who manufactures matches shall allow an Inspector of Factories appointed under the Indian Factories Act, 19112 (12 of 1911), at any time to take for analysis sufficient samples of any material in use or mixed for use, in such manufacture: